glauciellesa/React-Calculator/README.md

 # My Calculator

-This was a project made to practice useState in React, as well as improve my knowledge in CSS.
+This was a project made to practise useState in React, as well as improve my knowledge in CSS.

 <p align="center">
 <img src="./src/component/img/calculator.gif" width="100%" alt="calculator">